 Here are some key takeaways from the infographic:

-- 71% of online customers want results within 5 minutes of reaching out to you.
+- 71% of online customers want results within 5 minutes of contacting you.

 - 33% of people would rather contact a company online than on the phone.
 I think that this is probably higher.

-- 71% of people who have a good customer service interaction via social media will recommend you.
+- 71% of people with good customer service interaction via social media will recommend you.

-Just look at the last bullet point… 71% of the people that have a problem that you fix will turn around and tell their colleagues to attend a conference, buy a t-shirt or buy a book.
-You ignore this at your own peril but this seems like an easy win to me.
+Just look at the last bullet point… 71% of the people who have a problem that you fix will turn around and tell their colleagues to attend a conference, buy a t-shirt, or buy a book.
+You ignore this at your own peril, but this seems like an easy win to me.

 You just have to start

-Social media for events is not something that is going away, it is only going to get more intertwined with what we do, especially as more and more events add a hybrid component.
-You will eventually have an entire class of attendee that you only know online and like any customer or client, they need to be respected and they need to be taken care of so you should start putting policies in place now.
+Social media for events is not something that is going away; it is only going to get more intertwined with what we do, especially as more and more events add a hybrid component.
+You will eventually have an entire class of attendees that you only know online, and like any customer or client, they need to be respected and taken care of, so you should start putting policies in place now.

 - Get a plan